Wedding market data last updated 07/2023

-The Wedding Statistics provided on this site are collected and aggregated from different sources.
+Our wedding statistics are collected and aggregated from different sources.
 The primary source for number of weddings comes from Federal, State and local governments.
-The primary source of wedding cost and other fact data comes from proprietary surveys to pre-wedding couples and post-wedding couples with a wedding date not greater than 6 months from the sample collection.
+The primary source of wedding cost and other fact data comes from proprietary surveys and behavioral data to pre and post wedding couples with a wedding date not greater than 6 months from the sample collection.
 All survey data is collected from random anonymous participants in electronic form.

-Over 550,000 survey samples have been collected since 2005.
-The most current cost calculations are derived from 6,792 surveys samples collected in 2018.
-We also use data from the CDC, Census Bureau, Department of Labor, Bureau of Economic Analysis (BEA), COLI, GeoLytics, Inc. and Easy Analytic Software, Inc., as part of the process.
+The most current 2022 data are derived from: 26,804 data samples collected from people getting married.
+This includes behavioral and survey data collected in 2022.
+We also use data from the CDC, Census Bureau, Department of Labor, Bureau of Economic Analysis (BEA), The Council for Community and Economic Research, and other independent sources as part of our overall process.

 A key principle in market research is sample diversity.
-Without a diverse sample you end up with biased or unbalanced results.
-This is the main reason we collect samples from pre-wedding couples and post-wedding couples.
+Without a diverse sample you could end up with biased or unbalanced results.
+This is the main reason we collect samples from pre and post wedding couples.
 We also go to great effort to make sure our samples are geographically and demographically diverse.
 Geographical distribution is typically 1-3% from large population areas and .5-1% from medium to small population areas.
 Demographic distribution includes multiple ethnicities, education levels, occupation types, income levels, first, second, and third plus marriages, and ages 16 plus.

 While 5,000 or even 25,000 samples sounds impressive, the reality is that a sample size over 400 for the wedding population doesn't bring much more than the ability to segment data.
 We collect as many samples as possible so we can segment and build models for each geographical area.

 The foundation for number of weddings is derived from wedding licenses registered at the US and State level.
-US and State level numbers are actuals published by the CDC or State.
+US and State level numbers are actuals published by the CDC, Census, or State.
 All other markets use proprietary models to arrive at final number.

 You should note that even if a marriage license is issued at the County Recorder's Office or local Clerk, the couple can marry anywhere within the State making any numbers provided by a County inaccurate.
 Only State level numbers are the accurate account of weddings in that State.

-We currently collect data on 59 products and services in 10 categories.
-We then use proprietary models that combine local demographic data, local economic data, and survey samples to arrive at spending and demand for each item, for each market.
+We currently collect data on 57 products and services in 17 categories.
+We use proprietary models that combine local demographic data, local economic data, and survey samples to arrive at spending and demand for each item, for each market.

 We take a bottoms up approach to "Average Wedding Cost."
 The total "Average Cost" is calculated using "Weighted Demand Average (WDA)," which is; average spent times demand equals the weighted demand average.
 Sum of weighted demand average equals the total average wedding cost.
 Using WDA instead of a summed average gives a better calculation, because it takes into account all items that couples may or may not purchase.